deepset-ai/haystack-home/content/overview/quick-start.md

 Try out how Haystack answers questions about Game of Thrones using the **RAG** approach 👇

-Install Haystack in the minimal form:
+Run the minimal Haystack installation:
 ```bash
 pip install farm-haystack
 ```